ActionScripted/Bourbon-Old-Fashioned-Simple/readme.md

 A simplified version of https://github.com/ActionScripted/Bourbon-Old-Fashioned

-This is a slightly opinionated started project.
+This is a slightly opinionated starter project.
 It's built mobile-first, meaning the core styles are built for mobile with breakpoints via media queries that apply layout change for larger sizes.
 Simply put, the site is designed for a fluid, mobile size and then we override those styles specifically for larger sizes.

 Quick Start